vietstacker/Red-Hat-Service-Mesh-Demo/service-mesh/labs/04-traffic-management.md

 ![Mirror](../images/microservices-mirror.png)

 Create yaml files of backend-v3.
-The deployment.yml is mostly the same as backend-v1, backend-v2 except the address to send request to from inside pod is itself "localhost" instead of httpbin.org.
+The service.yml is the same while the deployment.yml is mostly the same as backend-v1, backend-v2 except the address to send request to from inside pod is itself "localhost" instead of httpbin.org.

 Deployment.yml
 ```yaml